-Hippology is an activity that can make learning fun for 4-H members, by letting them exhibit their knowledge and understanding of equine science and husbandry in a friendly but competitive setting.
+Hippology is an activity that can make learning fun for 4-H members by letting them exhibit their knowledge and understanding of equine science and husbandry in a friendly but competitive setting.

-Teams
+Teams and Contestants

-- Each county may enter unlimited senior and junior teams.
-Each team must consist of no less than three and no more than four members.
-Reminder: Only Senior contestants will be eligible for National Competition. - Each Senior team must be made up of 3-4 seniors. - If a county team cannot be fulfilled, a county may join with any other county that cannot fulfill a team to make a joint county team. - Contestants (including team alternates) that have participated in the Hippology National Contest may only compete as individuals in the State Hippology Contest.
+- Each team must consist of no less than three and no more than four members.
+Reminder: Only Senior contestants will be eligible for National Competition. - Junior members are not eligible to attend the National Contest. - Contestants (including team alternates) that have participated in the Hippology National Contest may only compete as individuals in the State Hippology Contest.